Lenniott/rejoice-slim/USAGE.md

 - Test microphone in other apps first

 ### "Transcription is slow"
-- Use a smaller Whisper model: `rec-settings` → choose 'tiny' or 'base'
+- Use a smaller Whisper model: `rec -s` → choose 'tiny' or 'base'
 - Check available RAM (larger models need more memory)
 - Close other resource-intensive applications